 Add while blending:

-- 1.5 tbsp Kappa Carrageenan
+- 1.5 tablespoon Kappa Carrageenan

 - Add cashews, refined coconut oil, nutritional yeast flakes, tapioca flour, salt, onion and garlic powder, and lemon juice to blender.